 - Deducted interest paid on a second mortgage not used for residential purposes.

 If you're unsure whether you must pay the AMT, speak with your tax advisor.
-You also can determine your status by completing the AMT calculation the IRS provides on Form 6251 or by using tax software.
+You also can determine your status by completing the AMT calculation provided by the IRS on Form 6251 or by using appropriate tax software.

 Avoiding the AMT should not be your primary investment goal.
 However, if you are concerned about the effects of the tax, here are a few simple steps you can take to minimize your exposure:

 Choose AMT-free municipal bond funds and money market funds.
 Not all municipal bonds offer AMT-free interest.
 For example, municipal bond funds investing in private activity bonds may result in interest income not exempt from the AMT.
 Check your fund's prospectus to see if a portion of its income comes from these bonds.

 Spread out your gains.
-If possible, spread out your capital gains from securities sales or the exercise of incentive stock options over several years.
+If possible, spread out your capital gains from the sale of securities or the exercise of incentive stock options over several years.

 Plan your income and deductions.
 Develop a multi-year tax plan that carefully times your income and use of deductions.
 For example, you can take steps to accelerate your investment income to concentrate your AMT liability into one year, while deferring deductions.
 This lets you apply your deductions in a year when you can take full advantage of them.

 Use a donor-advised fund to coordinate your charitable contributions with the rest of your investment plan.
-You may make your tax-deductible donations in the years when the deductions will provide maximum benefits and then can request distributions to your favorite charities in future years without worrying about the AMT.
+You may make your tax-deductible donations in the years when the deductions will provide maximum benefits and then request distributions to your favorite charities in future years without worrying about the AMT.

 If you want a simple, effective way to organize charitable donations, consider opening a donor-advised fund with The T. Rowe Price Program for Charitable GivingSM.2